GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-06-23 21:12:51 IST
+This content is dynamically generated in Indian Time (IST): 2024-06-23 21:22:06 IST

 Current Weather in Coimbatore:
-Temperature: 22.86 °C
+Temperature: 24.88 °C
-Condition: moderate rain
+Condition: mist